 The Civil Design Drawings for this Facility (Appendix 5-A) identify all access road locations and geometry, including those associated with the approximate number of turbines, collection substation, point of interconnection (POI) switchyard, meteorological (MET) towers, aircraft detection lighting system (ADLS) tower, temporary laydown yards, temporary concrete batch plant, and access roads.
 No permanent traffic control devices are proposed as part of the Project.
-The Applicant may use temporary traffic control plan (Appendix 16-A).
+The Applicant may use temporary traffic control signage during construction and/or decommissioning of the Facility, as outlined in the traffic control plan (Appendix 16-A).
 The traffic control devices follow MUTCD standards and include tubular markers, "ROAD WORK AHEAD" signs, and flaggers.
 These devices are used to mitigate the speed and traffic in the project area for the safety and protection of the communities involved and the construction staff.
 No extended road closures are anticipated at this time, however, should the turbine manufacturer require closures at the time of delivery, the Applicant will provide a reroute traffic plan.
 Information on public road constraints, including the number of approach lanes, is provided in Appendix 16-A. A sight distance analysis for access road driveways is provided in Appendix 16-B.